-CIA analyst Jack Ryan must thwart the plans of a terrorist faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.
+CIA analyst Jack Ryan must stop the plans of a Neo Nazis faction that threatens to induce a catastrophic conflict between the United States and Russia's newly elected president by detonating a nuclear weapon at a football game in Baltimore.

 Soviets create a new nuclear submarine that runs silent due to a revolutionary propulsion system.
 Russian sub captain defects, goal of taking it to the U.S.A. to prevent the Russians from using the sub to wreak nuclear (missile) war against the U.S. Lots of plot turns and twists in this high-tech thriller.Written by

 See more »

 The words "Red October" are first spelled in Russian, with the Cyrillic alphabet, before being replaced with the English words.
 See more »

 SPOILER: In its original theatrical run, Jack Ryan (Alec Baldwin) says "A fucking cook!" upon discovering the saboteur.
 However, on subsequent home video releases, the word "fucking" is replaced by "Goddamn."
 "Goddamn" is heard in at least some 35mm prints.
 See more »

 Let's talk about some of the things that make a movie a classic.

 Script?
 Check.
 Based on book by Clancy back when people read books (and dinosaurs walked) and Clancy OWNED his niche.

 Cinematography?
 Direction?
 That it takes place on a sub means it is distinctive and memorable from the getgo.
 Something about the claustrophobia of a submarine reflected in the claustrophobia of a movie theatre.

 Most of important of all is the pacing.
 There are few films that I have seen this many times and the reason is that the story builds so beautifully.
 With such a great payoff.
 Story telling at its finest.
 So tricks, so attempt to sucker punch the viewer, not even any pretty girls to distract from the weak scenes.
 Because there are none.